alexiaschn/ateliers_ia/seances/25-10-09_correctionAtelierIA.md

 >« The problem of achieving agreement between our true preferences and the objective we put into the machine is called the value alignment problem: the values or objectives put into Value alignment problem the machine must be aligned with those of the human. » [@russellArtificialIntelligenceModern2022a, p.
 23]

 L'intelligence humaine commence là où celle de la machine s'arrête.
-Si on découvre de nouvelles capacités à la machine alors on enlève cette capicité de la définition de l'intelligence humaine.
+Si on découvre de nouvelles capacités à la machine alors on enlève cette capicité de la définition de l'intelligence humaine. « More than fifteen years ago Hilary Putnam identified the old problem we face to this day: ‘The question that won’t go away is how much what we call intelligence presupposes the rest of human nature’ (1988: LET} » ([McCarty, 2005, p.
+41](zotero://select/library/items/7GB6UIS6)) ([pdf](zotero://open-pdf/library/items/YYXNRKV9?page=63&annotation=CMSKVFSW))

 Autrement dit, si on laisse à la machine cette tâche c'est qu'on tend à l'estimer comme peu valorisante dans notre système de valeur actuel.
 Quelles conséquences est-ce que déléguer cette partie du travail a sur notre travail ?